Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 # Ocean's Gold
 [GitHub Page](https://github.com/Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2)

-Ocean’s Gold is a luxurious e-commerce platform designed for jewelry enthusiasts.
+Ocean's Gold is a luxurious e-commerce platform designed for jewelry enthusiasts.
 Inspired by the elegance of gold and the beauty of the ocean, this app provides a seamless, elegant, and visually appealing shopping experience for customers looking for high-quality, timeless jewelry pieces.
 The app combines aesthetic beauty with functionality, ensuring an intuitive browsing and purchasing experience for users.

 Additionally, the app wants to incorporate Time-Limited Shopping Battles, an engaging gamification feature where users compete in real-time to claim exclusive discounts and rewards, making shopping more interactive and exciting.